 Understanding the Issues: Medical Marijuana and the 2019 Legislative Session

 The passage of State Question 788 in June 2018 made Oklahoma the 31st of 33 states to legalize medical marijuana.
-The quick implementation timeline of SQ 788, the controversy surrounding the Department of Health’s rules for the medical marijuana program, and the continued federal prohibition on marijuana raise a number of questions that legislators should address during the upcoming Legislative Session.
-Here is a quick look at some of the issues that may face lawmakers as the state begins its first post-SQ 788 Session.
+The quick implementation timeline of SQ 788, the controversy surrounding the Department of Health’s rules for the medical marijuana program, and the continued federal prohibition on marijuana raise a number of questions that legislators will address during the 2019 Legislative Session.
+This issue brief highlights some of the issues and questions facing the state as Oklahoma begins its first post-SQ 788 legislative session.

 Oklahoma and the Federal Government